-The assistant editors check formal and professional standards and pass the paper to a co-editor in the relevant research field and to the German National Library of Economics for completing any missing hyperlinks.
+The assistant editors check formal and professional standards and pass the paper to a co-editor in the relevant research field.

 The co-editor decides on whether to accept the paper for the further peer review process by answering two questions: (i) Whether the paper shows promise of making a significant contribution and (ii) whether it meets basic scientific standards.
 The co-editor is free to ask other experts in the field for a quick opinion.

 If these questions are answered in the affirmative, the paper is promptly published on the platform of the Economics discussion Papers.
 At this stage of the assessment our co-editors are not asked to give any reasons when rejecting a paper as discussion paper.